-It’s finally October, bring on all of the pumpkin laced goodies!!!
-My crew has been patiently awaiting their first taste of pumpkin bliss and last weekend I decided it was time to reward them with a killer stack of pumpkin butter pancakes.
+It's finally October, bring on all of the pumpkin laced goodies!!!
+My crew has been patiently awaiting their first taste of pumpkin bliss and last weekend I decided it was time to reward them with a killer recipe for pumpkin butter pancakes.

 Early last fall I made pumpkin butter in the slow cooker for the first time.
 It was so easy and made such a huge batch that we wound up spiking everything we could think of with the essence of pumpkin.
 We replaced the jelly on our pb&j's with pumpkin butter, we stirred it into cocktails and we obviously slathered it on biscuits religiously.
 It was a very tasty season that I intend to repeat this fall!